 We are subject to a wide variety of regulatory activities, including: government regulations, claims and legal proceedings.
-Government regulations affect almost every aspect of our business, including taxation, and the treatment of our employees.
+Government regulations affect almost every aspect of our business, including taxation, among others.

-- Tax Reform for Acceleration and Inclusion ("TRAIN").
-In particular, the implementation of the TRAIN saw an increase in the Excise Taxes on vehicles sold effective January 2018, which may result in a decline in sales of some models.
-The probability of a second phase of increases is anticipated with the proposed TRAIN 2 that is currently being deliberated by lawmakers.
-An even more restrictive fiscal policy would further reduce the demand for brand new vehicles leading to lower revenues by the car dealerships. - Data Privacy Act.
-The recently passed Data Privacy Law requires that personal and sensitive information of EEI's stakeholders held by the company be taken care of with utmost privacy.
+- Legislative approval of the planned CITIRA will benefit the dealerships' business positively. - Data Privacy Act.
+The Data Privacy Law requires that personal and sensitive information of our stakeholders that are held by the company be taken care of with utmost privacy.
 A breach of this requirement would mean stiff penalty and also possibly result to costly lawsuits that may tarnish our reputation.
 A committee has already been formed to spearhead the awareness for this requirement and implementation of necessary policies that protect personal data.